dustinpfister/videoground-beta-world/videos/samp-pitch-amp-curves/README.md

 * (done) Use curves as a way to set pitch, amplitude
 * (done) Use curves to set the values of a waveform option like values\_per\_wave of seedednoise over time
-* see about using curve paths composed of two or more cubic bezier curves
+* (done) see about using curve paths composed of two or more cubic bezier curves
 * test out and finish R0 at least of samp\_create module in the root js folder

-## Video01-01-test-scale

-For the first video I just wanted to test out pitch alone, but I also used curves top set pitch and one waveform paramater as well.